When it’s back to school time for college students, almost every freshman is looking forward to one day in particular…

 Before you know it, all those big and little things on your list start to add up.
 For those shopping on a budget, maximizing dollars spent is going to be key.

-(Not sure exactly WHAT stuff you need to pack for college?
+(Not sure precisely WHAT stuff you need to pack for college?
 No worries!
 I’ve got you covered with my Ultimate College Packing List – free checklist included!)

 Seasoned bargain hunters will know that most stores don’t make it easy for you to find the best deals.